Teanlouise/Cheatsheets/Python.md

 - `%` : modulo, remainder of division (if number is divisible, then % = 0)
 - `var += new` : add new to var

+### None
+- special value, used when cant assign a value yet to a variable
+- unique & immutable
+- equates to False in `if` statement
+- `is None` : check if None = True
+- function with no return prints None

 # STRINGS
 ```